Return to all

 With INZ transitioning from the Australian and New Zealand Standard Classification of Occupations (ANZSCO) to the National Occupation List (NOL), there are differences with the classification of some roles.

-So that applicants are not disadvantaged, from 10 March 2025 the following occupations will be treated as ANZSCO skill level 3 to align with their skill level in the NOL:
+So that applicants are not disadvantaged, from 10 March 2025, certain occupations previously classified lower were upgraded to ANZSCO skill level 3 to align with the National Occupation List (NOL):

 • Cook (351411)